-To overcome this problem the outputs of the SL1711 are therefore buffered through emitter followers which are optimised to drive 50 Ω loads without appreciable degradation in the SL1711 performance.
+To overcome this problem the outputs of the SL1714 are therefore buffered through emitter followers which are optimised to drive $50\,\Omega$ loads without appreciable degradation in the SL1714 performance.
 These buffer stages are selectable so enabling the outputs to be loaded directly for interfacing direct with an ADC via a low capacitive link.

-In most applications the SL1711 will normally interface direct into the ADC converter such as the VP216, which will present a >1 k Ω low capacitive load, though it can interface with lower impedances if desired.
+In most applications the SL1714 will normally interface direct into the ADC converter such as the VP216, which will present a >1 K Ω low capacitive load.

-The output is optimised for typical drive levels of 760 mVp-p and the onset of clipping is typically > 1.5V.
+The output is optimised for typical drive levels of 760 mVp-p and the onset of clipping is typically > 1.5V p-p.